 Age-related macular degeneration (AMD) is the most common cause of irreversible vision loss in the western world among people over 60.
 The two forms of the disease — wet and dry —both cause vision loss by destroying cells in the central portion of the retina.

-In the last few years, progress in understanding AMD has been made thanks in part to the discovery of several SNPs linked to both forms of the disease.
-Yesterday a report published online in the New England Journal of Medicine described yet another AMD SNP association, this time specific for the dry form of the disease.
+In the last few years, progress in understanding AMD has been made thanks in part to the discovery of several genetic variants linked to both forms of the disease.
+Yesterday a report published online in the New England Journal of Medicine described yet another AMD genetic association, this time specific for the dry form of the disease.

-The SNP, rs3775291, is in the gene for toll-like receptor 3 (TLR3), a protein that helps the immune system fight off viruses.
+The variant is in the gene for toll-like receptor 3 (TLR3), a protein that helps the immune system fight off viruses.

 “What TLR3 does in the case of infection is sacrifice an infected cell to protect the neighborhood,” said the study’s senior author Kang Zhang in a statement.